Always Proud, San Francisco: A Brief Gay History

 Love won.
 On June 26, 2015 the U.S. Supreme Court ruled that marriage equality is a right guaranteed by the 14th Amendment of the Constitution.
-The decision has been eagerly awaited by the community and city of San Francisco, and the announcement comes on the eve of the 45th Pride celebration and parade unfolding in San Francisco this weekend.
+The decision has been eagerly awaited by the community and city of San Francisco, and the announcement came on the eve of the 45th Pride celebration and parade unfolding in San Francisco that weekend.

 As the symbolic heart of gay rights progress for decades, San Francisco has so many reasons to be proud of this moment.
 The first gay bar.
 The first gay Pride parade.
 The first same sex issued marriage license.
 So many “firsts” in this civil rights struggle have taken place right here.